-"Coaching and mentoring is one of the most fulfilling parts of what I do."
+"Coaching and mentoring are the most fulfilling parts of what I do."

 Let’s face it.
 It can be a bit scary to leave everyone and everything you’ve ever known to strike out on your own after college and start life anew.
 Beginning a job in a new city, finding a new place to live, and making new friends can all be daunting.
 And to do all of that – in a different area of the country no less—not only takes a leap of faith; it takes courage.